CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 4. Change the package name to something reasonable (e.g edu.cmu.<yourAndrewID>)
 5. (Optional) Change the Save location by clicking the small file folder icon to bring up the FileChooser.
 You may need to enter a new directory name.
 6. Change the language to "Java" - it probably will default to "Kotlin".
-7. Select Minimum SDK API 28 (Android 9.0 Pie) and click Finish.
+7. Select Minimum SDK API 30 (Android 11 R) and click Finish.
+(If you choose a higher level, there will be fewer phones to choose from.
+If you choose something lower, it should still work ... up to a point.)
 8. The "Installing Requested Components" window will show next; wait for it to load everything, then click Finish.

 **(Optional)** If you have multiple versions of the Java JDK installed - in particular, if you have 1.8 - it might default to an older version, which will not be compatible with the current version of the Android SDK.
 If you think that's an issue (you project doesn't build and the error message says you're using 1.8, say), then do this:

 - click AndroidStudio->Preferences->Build,Execution,Deployment->Build Tool ->Gradle

 - click the down arrow at the end of the Gradle JDK field

 - if jdk-16 (or higher) shows up, click that; if not, click other, and (hopefully) all your JDK versions will show up: click jdk-16 and Open

 - click Apply and OK

 You will see an Android project in the IDE; it will take a few moments to build.
 It should be a fully-working "Hello Android" app.